 5 – WordPress is standards-compliant and provides you with a fast, light and free content management system that has sensible default settings, intuitive features, and an extremely customizable core.

 6 – WordPress typically releases a new version with security updates, bug fixes, and improvements made to the previous version every 3-4 months.
 WordPress is a robust and fully-supported application that is continually evolving and being improved upon.
 Typically, WordPress releases a new version every 3-4 months (new WordPress versions are always named after famous jazz artists).

 7 – WordPress is backed and supported by a diverse community of thousands of users, including expert web developers who continually work on improving and refining the platform.
-This means that most bugs, issues, or security vulnerabilities are quickly picked up and addressed whenever new versions are released.
+This means that bugs, problems, or vulnerabilities get picked up quickly and addressed whenever the next version is released.

 9 – WordPress has a drag-and-drop media file uploader that lets you effortlessly integrate rich media, images, videos, music, audio, and documents into your content, and a media browser that allows you to easily store, organize, and find your files.